Gardening for Wellness:

 Series Summary

-This virtual therapeutic horticulture series, led by Katie McGillivray, Registered Horticultural Therapist, and Kristin Topping, Therapeutic Horticulture Practitioner, combines gardening knowledge with personal well-being.
-The five-part series includes Seed Starting, Gardening with Kitchen Scraps, Indoor Plant Care & Self Care, Gardening Techniques, and Colour in the Garden.
+This virtual therapeutic horticulture series – led by Katie McGillivray, HTR, and Kristin Topping – blends practical gardening skills with a focus on personal well-being.
+Sessions cover topics like Seed Starting, Gardening with Kitchen Scraps, Indoor Plant Care & Self Care, Colour in the Garden, and more.

 Pictured here from left: Kristin Topping and Katie McGillivray, HTR at the Thrive UK gardens.